-Our Sixth Form centre offers a comfortable base for students when not partaking in a timetabled lesson.
-The centre boasts a suite of computers and laptops to assist students with their private study during non-timetabled lessons.
-We also have a successful 'Bring Your Own Device' scheme, which further facilitates effective private study.
-We have lockers available for the safekeeping of valuables, and a well-equipped kitchen area, giving students the facilities to make hot drinks, toast and re-heat food from home.
-Our Senior Student Team consists of 4 elected Year 13 students, who are the voice of the Sixth Form.
-The team have significant responsibilities within the whole school community, including fund raising, school council, open events, governors meetings and the highlight of the year, the leavers ball.
+Our Sixth Form Centre was recently refurbished, and offers a comfortable base for your study when not in lessons.
+The Sixth Form Centre boasts a suite of computers and laptops to assist you in private study outside of the classroom.
+We also have a successful Bring Your Own Device scheme, which further facilitates good use of study time.
+Lockers are provided for the safekeeping of your valuables.
+We also have a kitchen, which gives sixth formers the facilities to make hot drinks, toast and re-heat food from home.
+The school cafeteria caters for those who would prefer not to use the kitchen.
+Through the Senior School Team have direct responsibility for these facilities.

-We genuinely believe that parents and guardians play a vital role in the Sixth Form.
+We genuinely believe that parents and guardians have a vital role in the Sixth Form.
 Communication between home and school is regular and informative.
 Parents and guardians are encouraged to contact us with any issues they need clarification upon, and we welcome such communication.
 Experience tells us that success in the Sixth Form is best achieved via a three-way partnership between students, parents and school.
+Whilst Year 12 studies might be a transition for some students, for example into to the world of work or training, for a large number, it is preparation for Year 13.
+This year is dominated by the application process for further and higher education or apprenticeships.
+Students are fully involved and supported in this sometimes complex process.
+To ensure that parents feel part of this process we have a parents' evening dedicated to the UCAS application process.